Louvre Museum in Paris Tickets and Tours

 Outside the Louvre| ©Unsplash

-If you buy your Louvre tickets at the box office you can save two or three euros (the extra handling fee when you buy them online), but in return you will have to wait in long queues and you risk that when you get to the box office they are already sold out for the day and time you want to see the museum.
+If you buy your Louvre tickets at the ticket office you can save two or three euros (the extra handling fee when you buy them online), but in return you will have to wait in long queues and you risk that when you get to the ticket office they are already sold out for the day and time you want to see the museum.

-To avoid this, if you decide to buy your tickets at the box office, try to go early (it opens at 9am) and don't choose a public holiday to visit the museum.
+To avoid this, if you decide to buy your tickets at the ticket office, try to go first thing in the morning (it opens at 9am) and don't choose a public holiday to visit the museum.
 With this option, the audioguide is separate for about five euros.

 I would also like to take this opportunity to leave you an article with tips on how to see the Louvre with children.